jasonlaska/spherecluster/README.md

 ## Other goodies

-- Utility for sampling from a multivariate von Mises Fisher distribution in `spherecluster/util.py`.
+- A utility for sampling from a multivariate von Mises Fisher distribution in `spherecluster/util.py`.

 ## Usage